Massachusetts Leads the Way in Greenhouse Gas Emissions Reduction Efforts; Successful RGGI Program Advocated as Model for Other States

-The Patrick Administration and state environmental officials are committed to reducing greenhouse gas emissions, bolstering Massachusetts' energy independence and growing the Commonwealth's clean energy economy, and recent announcements have helped the Administration get closer to those ambitious goals.
+The Commonwealth and state environmental officials are committed to reducing greenhouse gas emissions, bolstering Massachusetts' energy independence and growing the Commonwealth's clean energy economy, and recent announcements have helped get closer to those ambitious goals.

 - MassDEP Regulatory Reform Update

 - Charged-up for Solar-on-Landfill Energy Projects

 - MassDEP Completes Environmental Justice Initiative in Springfield

 - Hampden Country Club Penalized, Required to Restore Impacted Wetlands

 - Clean Harbors and Affiliate Penalized for Hazardous Waste Violations

 - Northborough Man Sentenced for Operating an Illegal Dump

 - 'MassCleanDiesel' Program Grants Help to Eliminate 2,400 Tons of Pollutants

 - Massachusetts Joins Effort to Curb Air Emissions from Upwind States